Skip to main content

 “Should I bring her over to your apartment?”
 Salima Begum asked.

 As Rukaiya Begum entered the apartments in the Sultana Mahal, Maham Anga came to bow to her.
 It looked like the foster mother had aged suddenly.
-She also asked permission for a Haj pilgrimage that made Rukaiya Begum nod in permission.
-Although she had never liked the lady, her grief of losing a son disturbed Rukaiya Begum.
+She also asked permission for a Hajj pilgrimage, which made Rukaiya Begum nod in permission.
+Although she had never liked the lady, her grief at losing a son disturbed Rukaiya Begum.
 Perhaps it was the cause of Maham Anga’s own greed for power.

-In the evening, the Emperor was updated by Abdul that the Padishah Begum had decided to meet the Hindu Princess at her apartment.
-Dismissing him, Jalal made his way out of his room and walked towards the Harem in slow measured steps.
+In the evening, the Emperor was informed by Abdul that the Padishah Begum had decided to meet the Hindu Princess at her apartment.
+Dismissing him, Jalal made his way out of his room and walked towards the Harem in slow, measured steps.

 “Make sure these curtains and sheets are changed every day.
 The Begum should not be exposed to any dust or dirt.
 Also, make sure her room stays cool on the hot days.”
 He immediately went on to carry out the orders.

-“I will go back to Lahore, and send the Mariam Makani here, for your well-being.
-She is extremely glad at the news.”
-Rukaiya Begum spoke matter of factly.
+“I will go back to Lahore and send Mariam Makani here, for your well-being.
+She is extremely glad about the news.”
+Rukaiya Begum spoke matter-of-factly.
 “She will be glad to be here.”

-As soon as the Padishah Begum left, the Rajput maids were doing a “Nazar outran” making Harka Bai frown in disapproval.
+As soon as the Padishah Begum left, the Rajput maids were doing a “Nazar Utran”, making Harka Bai frown in disapproval.

 Jalal was at his morning practice session with the matchlock when he heard the Padishah Begum approach.
 He smiled because he knew his gift had done its job.
 He continued with the shooting as she came by, behind him and watched him aim.